ascorbic/use-pwned-passwords/README.md

 ## usePwnedPasswords custom hook

-This is a custom React hook that adds support for checking password fields against Trow Hunt's Have I Been Pwned [passwords API](https://haveibeenpwned.com/Passwords).
+This is a custom React hook that adds support for checking password fields against Troy Hunt's Have I Been Pwned [passwords API](https://haveibeenpwned.com/Passwords).
 Uses the [hibp module](https://github.com/wKovacs64/hibp) for the heavy lifting.

 ### Usage